Muhammad-Daniyal-18/FPL/README.md

 2. A window will pop-up asking for the League ID.
 Enter the League ID and press "Run".

 3. A report will start generating.
-It will take ~3 minutes to generate the full report.
+It will take a few minutes to generate the full report.